Shredrox/2D-Planetary-System-Simulation/README.md

     style="display: inline-block; margin: 0 auto; max-width: 300px">
 </p>

+## 🌌 Animations!
+The orbits are animated, with the option to change the speed, direction or pause the animation.

+## 🌌 Canvas zooming
+The user can zoom in and look at the systems they have created.

 ## 🌌 The model of our Sol System
 The program has a built in model of our solar system with all the data written in.
 There's also a link to wikipedia for more information for each planet.